yashDabral01/Assignment-A/README.md

-I have used kotlin language and Mvvm architecture to complete this assignment
+I developed the assignment using Kotlin and implemented the MVVM architecture to ensure a clean separation of concerns and enhance maintainability.
+For handling API GET requests, I integrated the Retrofit library, which facilitated efficient and scalable network communication.